nixworks/public/news/2017/06/4/2017-resorts-world-manila-attack-the-philippine-police-identifies-the-lone-gunman-as-jessie-javier-carlos-a-local-citizen-who-was-a-debt.md

 ### [2017-06-4](/news/2017/06/4/index.md)

-# 2017 Resorts World Manila attack.
-The Philippine police identifies the lone gunman as Jessie Javier Carlos, a local citizen, who was a debt-riddled former employee of the Department of Finance.
+# 2017 Resorts World Manila attack: The Philippine police identifies the lone gunman as Jessie Javier Carlos, a local citizen, who was a debt-riddled former employee of the Department of Finance.